Medicinal Plant Lexicon

 Herbal drug preparations in finished dosage forms

-• in eosin standardised alcoholic extracts as drops and other liquids
+• Standardized (aescin) alcoholic extracts in drops and other liquids.

 Dosage

-To ensure the effect, horse chestnut seeds should only be used in the form of finished medicinal products standardised on eosin, the dosage is stated in the leaflet.
+To guarantee the effect, horse chestnut seeds should only be used in the form of finished medicinal products standardized to triterpene saponins (aescin); the dosage can be found in the patient information leaflet.

 Notes